My Plantiful Cooking

 Ingredients

-• 1 cup rolled oats (use gluten-free ones if needed)
+• 1 cup rolled oats or quick oats (use gluten-free if needed)

-• ¼ cup plant protein powder unflavored / vanilla *
+• ¼ cup plant-based protein powder or vanilla flavored

 • 1 medium banana (about 100g/3.5oz)**